GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

-where $K$ is a learning rate that determines how quickly the rating adapts to new results.
-In our implementation, we collect all pairwise comparison outcomes from the user evaluations, and iteratively apply the above update rule to compute the Elo rating for each model.

-From the above description, we can summarize two key features of the Elo rating system.
-First, it can operate without requiring a complete history of past matches, updating each model's rating using only its current Elo rating and the outcome of its most recent match.
-Second, the Elo rating system inherently assumes that the strength of each participant changes over time, rather than remaining constant.
-However, in the context of evaluating LVLMs, we generally assume that model capabilities are static.
-Furthermore, Elo ratings are more strongly influenced by recent matches, making them highly sensitive to the order of matches—an effect that is undesirable in our setting.
-To address this, we follow prior work~\citep{chiang2024chatbot} and apply the Bradley-Terry model~\citep{bradley1952rank} to estimate the final Elo ratings for each model on the image geolocalization task, ensuring a stable and order-invariant ranking.
+where $\alpha$ is a scaling parameter that controls the spread of the probability function, typically set to 400.
+After observing the actual outcome $S_{ij}$, where $S_{ij} = 1$ if $M_i$ wins, $S_{ij} = 0.5$ for a tie, and $S_{ij} = 0$ if $M_i$ loses, the rating of model $M_i$ is updated as:$\gamma_i' = \gamma_i + K \cdot (S_{ij} - P(M_i \succ M_j)),$where $K$ is a learning rate that determines the adaptation speed.
+Although the Elo system is computationally efficient, it is sensitive to the order of matches--an effect that is undesirable for benchmarking static LVLMs.
+To ensure a stable and order-invariant ranking, we follow prior work~\cite{chiang2024chatbot} and apply the Bradley-Terry model~\cite{bradley1952rank} to estimate the final scores for the geographic reasoning task.

-\textbf{Bradley-Terry Model.} The Bradley-Terry (BT) model provides a principled way to estimate the relative strength of competing models through pairwise comparisons.
-In this framework, each model $i$ is assigned a latent strength parameter $R_i$.
-The probability that model $i$ outperforms model $j$ is given by:

-where $\alpha$ is a scaling parameter (typically set to 400) that controls the spread of probabilities.
-The BT model estimates the parameters $R_i$ by maximizing the likelihood of all observed pairwise outcomes, accounting for repeated comparisons through a weighting term $W_{ij}$.
+\paragraph{Bradley-Terry Model.} The Bradley-Terry (BT) model provides a principled method to estimate the relative strength of competing models through the maximum likelihood of all observed outcomes.
+In this framework, each model $M_i$ is assigned a latent strength parameter $\gamma_i$.
+The probability $P(M_i \succ M_j)$ remains consistent with the Elo formulation.
+The BT model estimates the parameters $\gamma_i$ by maximizing the likelihood of all recorded pairwise comparisons, accounting for repeated trials through a weighting term $W_{ij}$.
 The likelihood function is defined as:

-To compute the final Elo ratings, we apply a linear transformation to align the model scores with the Elo rating scale.
-Specifically, after fitting the BT model via logistic regression, the estimated parameters $\hat{R}_i$ are transformed as:

-where \text{scale} is typically set to 400 and \text{init\_rating} is set to 1000.
-This transformation preserves the relative ranking among models while making the scores more interpretable and consistent with standard Elo rating conventions.
+To compute the final ratings, we apply a linear transformation to align the scores with the standard Elo scale.
+After fitting the BT model via logistic regression, the estimated parameters $\hat{\gamma}_i$ are transformed as: $\text{rating}_i = \text{scale} \cdot \hat{\gamma}_i + \gamma_{\text{base}},$ where \text{scale} is set to 400 and $\gamma_{\text{base}}$ is set to 1000.
+This transformation preserves the relative ranking while ensuring the scores are consistent with established benchmarking conventions.